maranasgroup/optstoic-python/README.md

 test_all_optimization_scripts()
 ```

+## Development
+To continue development with the code, please create a virtual environment and use `python setup.py develop` for installation.

 ## Reference
 Please cite Chiam Yu Ng, Lin Wang, Anupam Chowdhury and Costas D. Maranas, 2018 (under review).